Andereoo/TkinterWeb/tkinterweb/docs/TKINTERWEB.md

 ---
 #### `parse_fragment(html)`
-Part of a document comprised of nodes just like a standard document difference is that the document fragment isn't part of the active document.
+Parse part of a document comprised of nodes just like a standard document, except that the document fragment isn't part of the active document.
 Changes made to the fragment don't affect the document.
 Returns a root node.

 ---
 #### `remove_node_flags(node, name)`